Glans penis

 The glans penis develops as the terminal end of the genital tubercle during the embryonic development of the male fetus.
 The tubercle is present in the embryos of both sexes as an outgrowth in the caudal region that later develops into a primordial phallus.
 Exposure to male hormones (androgens) initiates the tubercle's development into a penis making the glans penis anatomically homologous to the clitoral glans in females.

-The glans is more commonly known as the "head" or the "tip" of the penis, and colloquially referred to in British English as the “bellend”.
-The medical name comes from the Latin words glans ("acorn") and penis ("of the penis").
+The glans is commonly known as the "head" or the "tip" of the penis, and colloquially referred to in British English and Irish English as the "bellend".

-Anatomy

 Structure

 The glans penis is a body of spongy erectile tissue that is moulded on the rounded ends of the two corpora cavernosa penis, extending farther on their upper than on their lower surfaces.
 It is the expanded cap of the corpus spongiosum, a sponge-like region that surrounds the male urethra within the penis maintaining it as a viable channel for ejaculation.
-The glans is covered by stratified squamous epithelium and a dense layer of connective tissue equivalent to the dermis of typical skin.
-The external lining with mucosal tissue is responsible for its smooth texture and appearance.
+The glans is covered by a stratified squamous epithelium and a dense layer of connective tissue equivalent to the dermis of typical skin.
 The papillary layer of the dermis blends into the dense connective tissue forming the tunica albuginea of the corpus spongiosum behind the glans.
+The external lining with mucosal tissue is responsible for its typical smooth texture and appearance.

 The increase of arterial flow during erection fills the erectile tissue with blood causing the glans to grow in size and sensitivity.
 While the penis is rigid when erect, the glans itself remains slightly softer.
 The soft cushiony texture of the glans absorbs impact during rigorous instances of copulation.
-The proportional size of the glans penis can vary greatly.
-While the shape of the glans is typically acorn-like, in some men it might be much wider in circumference than the shaft, giving the penis a mushroom-like appearance, while in others it might be narrower and more akin to a probe in shape.
-Some researchers have suggested that the glans has evolved to become acorn-, mushroom- or cone-shaped so that during copulation it acts to remove any semen still there from previous sex partners, but this is not supported when looking at primate relatives who have different mating behaviors.
+The proportional size of the glans penis can vary among males.
+While the shape of the glans is typically acorn-like, in some men it might be wider in circumference than the shaft, giving the penis a mushroom-like appearance, while in others it might be narrower and more akin to a probe in shape.

+The reason for the shape of the glans is uncertain.
+Some researchers have suggested that it evolved to become acorn-, mushroom- or cone-shaped so that, during copulation, it acts to remove any semen from previous sex partners.
+However, that is not supported when looking at primate relatives which have different mating behaviors.